actris/data-management-plan/DMP/initial-DMP.md

 There might be instances where standards do not cover the need for describing the data at the data centre unit.
 In this case, ACTRIS Data Center will still try to provide metadata in a way that is similar to the agreed formats and standards and at the same time push for an extension of the specified standard.

 ACTRIS aiming at following the INSPIRE directive for metadata formatting.
 Present standard(s) for metadata is at the ACCESS unit level.
-A decision is needed if data centre units should provide metadata according to a specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.
+A decision is needed if data centre units should provide metadata according to specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.

 Tables below show the status by July 2019.